-Local Misrad habriut offices are no longer open.
-All applicants should submit all of your licensing documentation to Misrad Habriut via registered mail to: Licensing department, Ministry of Health, Yermiyahu 39, Jerusalem, 9446724.
+Local Misrad Habriut offices are no longer open.
+All applicants should submit all of their licensing documentation to Misrad Habriut via registered mail to: Licensing Department, Ministry of Health, Yermiyahu 39, Jerusalem, 9446724.

 Note: Only after the documents are approved by the licensing department will your file be transferred to the dental division.
 The dental division is responsible for the testing of dental hygienists.

 Misrad Habriut now offers a customer call center to answer questions about licensing for health care professionals.
 Call *5400 from Israel or 972-8-6241010 from abroad.
 The center operates Sunday through Thursday, 8am-6pm, and Fridays from 8am-1pm, Israel time.